What is Help to Buy?

 How Help to Buy works

 The Help to Buy scheme appears complicated at first, but we’ll do our best to break it down!
 Under the scheme, the Government lends eligible prospective home buyers up to 20% of the purchase price of a newly-built property.
-The property can be worth up to £600,000, and buyers must have at least 5% deposit.
+The property can be worth up to £600,000, though this depends on what region you live in, and buyers must have at least a 5% deposit.
 The 20% loan is interest-free for the first five years.
 To reflect the more competitive market, buyers in London can borrow up to 40% of the property price.
 The rest of the value can be borrowed from a mortgage lender.

 Imagine you want to buy a newly-built home worth £300,000.